Christ the Redeemer, Rio de Janeiro

 Strong currents can be a danger off some beaches.
 Get local advice before going in the water.
 Pay attention to warning flags and the location of lifeguards if present on the beach.

 Shark attacks are a danger, particularly on the beaches around Recife in north-east Brazil.
 Pay attention to warning signs and consult lifeguards if unsure.
-Do not enter the water if there are warning signs.
 Sharks have been known to attack in waist-deep water and deaths have occurred.

 See water safety on holiday from the Royal Life Saving Society.